Malk97sc/Lexical/README.md

 4. **Output**
    Once tokens are recognized, they are output with their corresponding types and values.
 Invalid tokens are flagged with error messages.

-## 🤝 Contributions

-Want to improve the evaluator or add new features?
-Here's how you can contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Commit your changes and submit a pull request.

-Your contributions are always welcome!

-## 📜 License

-This project is licensed under the **MIT License**.
-You are free to use, modify, and distribute the code, as long as proper credit is given.
-See the [LICENSE](LICENSE) file for more details.

----

 Happy coding and evaluating! 🎉